TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Mix-and-Match styles to show how you bend the trend.

-Find Your Style Shop Guys Shop Juniors Shop Backpacks New Markdowns!
-In Store and Online Shop Clearance
+Find Your Style Shop Kids Shop Backpacks Clearance 50 to 80% Off

-Clearance 55 to 80% Off when you use 15% Off coupon or code: NEWCLASS
+New Markdowns!
+In Store and Online

-Get details: Download and Get Shopping Check Out the App: Download on the App Store Get It On Google play SportsFanShop
+Shop Clearance SportsFanShop

 Thousands of NFL, MLB, NBA, college, UFC and soccer products available for over 700 teams.
 Excluded from coupon.

-Shop SportsFanShop On the Go Shop the Catalog School Uniforms
+Shop SportsFanShop On the Go Shop the Catalog JCPenney Optical

-Play hard.
-Dress smart.
+Kids' eyeglasses for $29.99.

-Shop School Uniforms Round Up and Let Your Change Make Real Change
+Get Details Sephora Has Arrived Shop Sephora Round Up and Let Your Change Make Real Change

 Support JCPenney Cares in August by rounding up your purchase to help fund programs that keep kids safe, healthy and engaged beyond the classroom.